-- ▲ Escaping fluid under pressure will penetrate the skin or eyes causing serious injury. - ▲ Relieve all residual pressure before disconnecting hydraulic lines or performing work on the hydraulic system. - ▲ Make sure all hydraulic fluid connections are properly tightened/torqued and all hydraulic hoses and lines are in good condition before applying pressure to the system. - ▲ Use a piece of paper or cardboard, NOT BODY PARTS, to check for suspected leaks. - ▲ Wear protective gloves and safety glasses or goggles when working with hydraulic systems. - ▲ DO NOT DELAY.
-If an accident occurs, seek immediate emergency medical care or gangrene may result.
+- ▲ Escaping fluid under pressure can penetrate the skin causing serious injury. - ▲ Relieve all residual pressure before disconnecting hydraulic lines or performing work on the hydraulic system. - ▲ Make sure all hydraulic fluid connections are properly tightened/torqued and all hydraulic hoses and lines are in good condition before applying pressure to the system. - ▲ Use a piece of paper or cardboard, NOT BODY PARTS, to check for suspected leaks. - ▲ Wear protective gloves and safety glasses or goggles when working with hydraulic systems. - ▲ DO NOT DELAY.
+If an accident occurs, see a doctor familiar with this type of injury immediately.
+Any fluid injected into the skin or eyes must be treated within a few hours or gangrene may result.